-Section 30(1) of the Asylum Act, as amended by Act XCIII of 2013, lays down the grounds for reducing and withdrawing material reception conditions.
+Otherwise, Section 30(1) lays down the grounds for reducing and withdrawing material reception conditions.
 These include cases where the applicant:

-- (a) Leaves the private housing designated for him or her for an unknown destination, for a period of at least 15 days; - (b) Deceives the authorities regarding his or her financial situation and thus unlawfully benefits from - (c) Lodges a subsequent application with the same factual elements; or - (d) Does not comply with reporting obligations relating to the asylum procedure, does not supply the required data or information or fails to appear at personal hearings.
+- (a) Leaves the private housing designated for him or her for an unknown destination, for a period of at least 15 days; - (b) Deceives the authorities regarding his or her financial situation and thus unlawfully benefits from reception; - (c) Lodges a subsequent application with the same factual elements; or - (d) Does not comply with reporting obligations relating to the asylum procedure, does not supply the required data or information or fails to appear at personal hearings.

-187 Sections 21-22 Decree 301/2007.
+Sections 21-22 Asylum Decree.

-The IAO may consider sanctions in designating a place of accommodation if the person seeking recognition grossly violates the rules of conduct in force at the designated place of accommodation, or manifests seriously violent behaviour.188
+The IAO may consider sanctions in designating a place of accommodation if the person seeking recognition grossly violates the rules of conduct in force at the designated place of accommodation, or manifests seriously violent behaviour.214

 A decision of reduction or withdrawal is made by the IAO and is based on a consideration of the individual circumstances of the person.
 The decision contains the reasoning.
 The reduction can be in the form of retaining the monthly financial allowance.
-The reduction or the withdrawal should be proportionate to the violation committed and can be ordered for a definite or for an indefinite period of time with a possibility of judicial review.
-189 If circumstances have changed, reception conditions can be provided again.
+The reduction or the withdrawal should be proportionate to the violation committed and can be ordered for a definite or for an indefinite period of time with a possibility of judicial review.215 If circumstances have changed, reception conditions can be provided again.
 The request for judicial review shall be submitted within 3 days and it does not have a suspensive effect.
 The applicant has a right to free legal assistance.

-In practice if asylum seekers turn out to have substantial assets or funds, they will be required to reimburse the IAO for the costs of reception.
-As a result of June 2016 amendments, if the sum value of the benefits and services is received without entitlement, the refugee authority shall order the collection of the sum repayable - and treated as outstanding public dues enforced as taxes - unless it is repaid voluntarily.190
+According to Section 39(7) of the Asylum Decree, if asylum seekers turn out to have substantial assets or funds, they will be required to reimburse the IAO for the costs of reception.
+If the sum value of the benefits and services is received without entitlement, the IAO shall order the collection of the sum repayable - and treated as outstanding public dues enforced as taxes - unless it is repaid voluntarily.216